GiovanniStephens/cardinality-constrained-optimisation/README.md

 # Cardinality Constrained Optimisation

-The goal of this optimisation is to find a subset portfolio of N stocks from a universe of M stocks that maximises the Sharpe Ratio.
+The goal of this optimisation is to find a subset portfolio of N stocks from a universe of M stocks that maximises some objective function.
+The portfolio should test well out-of-sample (i.e. performs well on data the model has not seen yet).

-The optimisation is constrained by the maximum number of stocks that can be held (i.e. N=10).
+The optimisation is constrained by the maximum number of stocks that can be held (e.g. N=10).

 The sum of the portfolio weightings is constrained to 1 (i.e. no leverage or cash).